First Prophet’s Commentary on the Tenets

 II) As all faiths have different definitions, properties and numbers (including zero) of supernatural and/or divine beings, whether there is or is not a/several god(s) is undefinable.
 I therefore believe that there is no answer to such a question, refuse to answer it and would be offended if pressed on the issue.
 I may even say that my religion forbids me to ask or answer this question.

 III) Most rational people intrinsically know what is right and what is wrong.
 This is often in conflict with their religious belief, but that is fine, as long as they don’t do anything about it.
-Human morality has evolved with the species as an essential property to ensure that we generally get along and work together.
-It pre-dates all faiths and should take precedence over them.
+Human morality is a fundamental property of our nature as a species, it is written into us before any faith can take hold, and it pre-dates all creeds and doctrines.
+Wherever it came from, and reasonable people can still disagree on that, it is demonstrably present.
+It is universal, and it should take precedence over any specific religious instruction that might contradict it.
 It’s not perfect, and there will always be the odd psycho, but we have to cope with them.
 The general good should prevail.